San Miguel de Cozumel

 You can find murals and graffiti all over the island, from the downtown area to the more residential neighborhoods.
 The street art ranges from colorful and whimsical to political and thought-provoking.

-If you’re interested in seeing some of Cozumel’s street art for yourself, you can explore on your own, or you can take a guided tour.
-Either way, you’re sure to be impressed by the creativity and talent of local artists.
+If you’re interested in seeing some of Cozumel’s street art for yourself, it’s pretty easy to explore on your own and you’re sure to be impressed by the creativity and talent of local artists.

 Driving a jeep in Cozumel is the perfect way to explore the island.
-You can either rent a jeep on your own or book a fun jeep tour led by professional guides.
+You can either rent a jeep on your own or book one of these fun Cozumel jeep tours led by professional guides.

 Before heading out, you’ll want to do a thorough safety check on the vehicle to make sure it’s in good working order as it’s common for the jeeps to be older and in less than ideal condition.